janur/alpine-numpy-pandas/README.md

 # alpine-numpy-pandas
-Python image with numpy and pandas based on Alpine platform
+Python image with numpy and pandas based on Alpine platform.